-- Temperature.
-It’s very important to know what temperature the adhesive will be applied to the packaging, because under different circumstances different needs have to be met.
+Temperature.
+It’s very important to know what temperature the adhesive will be applied to the packaging, because under different circumstances different needs must be met.

 While labeling may not be rocket science, it can have its nuances.
 You’ve invested your time and energy into your product, do you really want or need to be a label connoisseur as well?
 Let our experts guide you through the labeling process to help ensure that you’re making the best decisions.
-Click here to request a free quote for your custom label project.
+Request a free quote for your custom label project.

-Acrylic adhesives have high temperature and solvent resistance, however silicone adhesives have a higher resistance in both areas, but is more expensive.
-Choosing the best quality label for your budget will be taken into account during a consultation.
+Quality.
+Acrylic adhesives have high temperature and solvent resistance; however, silicone adhesives have a higher resistance in both areas, but is more expensive.
+Choosing the best quality label for your budget will be considered during a consultation.

-Unfortunately not all adhesives can be removed cleanly and there isn’t a chemical that works for all.
-Carefully test these different solutions that have been know to remove adhesive residue; for example: citrus based cleaners, vinegar or Mr. Clean Magic Eraser.
+Unfortunately, not all adhesives can be removed cleanly and there isn’t a chemical that works for all.
+Carefully test these different solutions that have been known to remove adhesive residue; for example: citrus based cleaners, vinegar or Mr. Clean Magic Eraser.

-Keep these aspects in mind and choose an adhesive that fulfills your specific needs, from the never ending selection the industry has to offer.
+Keep these aspects in mind and choose an adhesive that fulfills your specific needs, from the never-ending selection the industry can offer.
 A conversation about the conditions the label will be subject to, including application temperature, service requirements, quality and your definition of removability, is a must.